Last updated on August 6th, 2018 at 05:41 am

 I really appreciate that you invited me for an interview, and I am sorry for the inconvenience I caused.

-I hope you will choose a great candidate for the job, and I wish you good luck in everything you do.
+I hope you will choose a great candidate for this job, and I wish you good luck in everything you do.

 Your Phone Number